• Menu

 Scoring Games

-In scoring games, the remaining number of dots from the boneyard are also taken into account.
+In scoring games, the remaining number of dots from the boneyard is also taken into account.
 This means that players are expected to extend the game as long as possible, or to end it quickly by playing all tiles as quickly as possible.
 This adds a layer of strategy, while also adding some frustration due to the requirement of extra counting during the score calculation phase.

 Team-based Games